 The above is a fictional scenario but the elements will be appreciated by all junior doctors – the junior doctor witnessing a senior doctor breaking bad news, the breaking of bad news in a busy morning ward round and ultimately the poor delivery of bad news.

 There are many ways around the issues this vignette raises (simulated training, simple rules like finding a room with a specified time of day to break bad news, doing it when family are present) – but one of the ways through it is the illness narrative.
-This is a genre of non fiction writing where a patient writes about their own illness, and in my opinion is a great window into building empathy for doctors (so that vignettes like the above don’t arise!).
-Thankfully, few of us will have first hand experience in being ill, and then again, it is unlikely that we will experience first hand many of the illness we treat.
-By reading first person accounts of illness we can begin to appreciate the isolation, stigma, shame, disempowerment and suffering that diseases can lead to for a person.
+This is a genre of non-fiction writing where a patient writes about their own illness, and in my opinion is a great window into building empathy for doctors (so that vignettes like the above don’t arise!).
+Thankfully, few of us will have first-hand experience in being ill, and then again, it is unlikely that we will experience first hand many of the illnesses we treat.
+By reading first-person accounts of illness we can begin to appreciate the isolation, stigma, shame, disempowerment and suffering that diseases can lead to for a person.

-The Diving Bell and the Butterfly (Jean Dominique Bauby) is likely one of the most popular illness narratives and has in fact been turned into an award winning movie.
+The Diving Bell and the Butterfly (by Jean Dominique Bauby) is likely one of the most popular illness narratives and has in fact been turned into an award-winning movie.
 It’s a story by a man who had a brainstem stroke leaving him with “locked-in” syndrome, possibly one of the cruelest diagnoses leaving the person with eye movement only (complete quadriplegia and loss of voice).
 The entire book was written with the author blinking his left eyelid to indicate a letter on a character chart and took ten months to complete.
 An average word took approximately two minutes.
-Bauby’s book has become so popular partly due to his ability to rise above a condition which would seemingly break a person’s will to live
+Bauby’s book has become so popular partly due to his ability to rise above a condition which would seemingly break a person’s will to live.

 Illness narratives like these remind us of the fact that patients we treat have the vast complex moral, emotional and intellectual worlds that we inhabit ourselves; and that we need not reduce them to their diagnosis.
 On the busy ward round they are a stern reminder that each line on your list is a person that is under your care.
 The unfeeling doctor, the robotic doctor, the impersonal doctor are all variously parodied in many of these illness narratives.
 As a junior doctor you can play a key (and hopefully positive!) part in your patient’s illness narrative.